-*- coding: utf-8 -*-

 figweb.add_trace(go.Bar(

-x = data[i].time,
+x = data[i].index,

 y = data[i].val,